ttasterisco/ttasterisco.github.com/_posts/2013-06-20-moonshots.md

 Just wake me up when we get there.

 PS: I don't really like the pop-tone this post has.
 Feels like a waste of time and letters.
 Ah, fuck it.
 I might rehash it in the future.
-Posted on June 20th, 2013.

 Conception date: May 19th, 2013